MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 buffer_numBuffer number

-countNumber of data items to retrieve
+countNumber of data points to retrieve

-bufferArray that stores the copied data
+bufferArray that stores the data

 Return value